Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 20.35.01 UTC
+- WIB: Senin, 22 September 2025 21.30.07 UTC
-- WITA: Senin, 22 September 2025 21.35.01 UTC
+- WITA: Senin, 22 September 2025 22.30.07 UTC
-- WIT: Senin, 22 September 2025 22.35.01 UTC
+- WIT: Senin, 22 September 2025 23.30.07 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: attitude
+Kategori: motivational